 The Recorded Learning Log (RLL)

-Your RLL is essentially a spreadsheet where you note down any training relevant to your apprenticeship.
+Your RLL is where you note down any training relevant to your apprenticeship.
 The column titles are Date, Activity Type, Activity Details, Evidence, and Duration.
 A few things to keep in mind:

 - Your tutor will show you how to fill out the RLL, if you’re unsure about any of the columns.

 - The ‘Evidence’ column basically means “what skill/knowledge/behaviour is this activity evidence for?”.
 It’s usually more the concern of your tutor, so don’t worry about it too much.

 - For the ‘Duration’, just type in how long you spent on the task (in hours).
 So if you completed an assessment in two hours and a quarter, you’d write it in as 2.25.

 And that’s pretty much all you need to know about the RLL.
 Keep on top of it and it’ll be a handy bit of evidence later on.